St. Viator Church

-St. Viator Church is a historic parish church of the Roman Catholic Archdiocese of Chicago located in the Old Irving Park neighborhood in Chicago, Illinois.
+St. Viator Church is an historic parish church of the Roman Catholic Archdiocese of Chicago located in the Old Irving Park neighborhood in Chicago, Illinois.
 The church is located at 4170 West Addison Street.

 History

 Founded in 1888 by the Clerics of Saint Viator who administered St. Viator College.
 The original parish was located on Belmont Avenue and Pulaski Road in Jefferson Township before the town was annexed by the city Chicago.

 The Sisters of St. Joseph were invited to direct the parish's school in 1902.
 By 1904 the parish grew and it relocated to its current location on Addison Street and Kedvale Avenue.
-Groundbreaking for the current church building was in 1927 and in 1929 it was dedicated by Cardinal George Mundelein.
+Groundbreaking for the current church building was in 1927 and the cornerstone was laid on 13 November 1927 by Bishop Edward Francis Hoban, an auxiliary bishop of the Archdiocese of Chicago from 1921 to 1928.
+In 1929, the church was dedicated by Cardinal George Mundelein.
 Today, the parish grounds consists of the church, rectory, convent, recreation center, and St. Viator Elementary School which provides education for students pre-kindergarten through eighth grade.